matrixinfer-ai/kthena/docs/proposal/fairness-scheduling-design.md

 ## Overview

-This document describes the design and implementation of the fairness scheduling system in Kthena's inference gateway.
+This document describes the design and implementation of the fairness scheduling system in Kthena's inference router.
 The system ensures equitable resource allocation among users by prioritizing requests based on historical token usage, preventing any single user from monopolizing inference resources.

 ## Background